testacc1119/SROM_Lab1/README.md

 * Binary string, int (int to string is easily implemented by the user) and hexadecimal string conversions

 * sidenote: oldest positive bit is always the first one, so no need to implement search for it

+## Lab 2
+### Implemented all these features:

+* Addition, subtraction, multiplication, power using Barret reduction

+* gcd, lcm by Euclidian and binary methods